OpenAtomFoundation/legal-license-translation/README.en.md

 The translation with the most votes will be chosen as the draft for the final version by the expert panel.
 The translation will be made available to the public for at least two weeks to gather comments and suggestions from public, which will then be sent to the expert panel via emails, WeChat group chats, and online meetings for further review and revision.
 The final version will be released and contributed to the public domain under the Creative Commons Zero License (CC0).

-For any suggestions or questions concerning the submission or the review, please contact us at Translation@openatom.io.
-We would be grateful to hear from you.
+_For any suggestions or questions concerning the submission or the review, please contact us at Translation@openatom.io.
+Thank you!_

 ## Review experts